 In 1892, a New England spinster, Lizzie Borden (Elizabeth Montgomery, TV’s Bewitched), is charged with murdering her father and stepmother to death.
 Despite Lizzie’s claims of innocence, the local District Attorney (Ed Flanders, Tobe Hooper’s Salem’s Lot) is convinced of her guilt.
 The case goes to trial, but most people are unwilling to accept that a woman was responsible for such brutal murders.

 Reaction & Thoughts:

 A surprisingly absorbing reenactment of one of America’s most notorious murder cases.
 Did Lizzie Borden kill her father and stepmother?
 The Legend of Lizzie Borden operates from the premise that she was indeed guilty of the crime she was accused of committing.
 William Bast’s teleplay tries to fill in the gaps, speculating how she might have pulled off this horrendous crime.
 It’s not all speculation, though.

 The Legend of Lizzie Borden stays pretty close to the facts, only adding things that we can’t possibly know for sure.
 Lizzie’s advocates will probably find the movie hard to digest — this dramatization is definitely too one-sided.
 I believe she was guilty so I enjoyed how the movie tried to solve the puzzle.
 Some things still don’t make sense to me, which is why the case has always intrigued me.

 Putting aside the question of whether Lizzie was guilty or not, The Legend of Lizzie Borden is a well-crafted TV movie.
-Director Paul Wendkos’s (Guns of the Magnificent Seven and The Mephisto Waltz) work is very stylish, using all sorts of gimmicks to enhance the narrative.
-Cameraman Robert B. Hauser does a good job capturing the atmosphere of a small New England town in the 1890s.
+Director Paul Wendkos’s (The Mephisto Waltz) work is very stylish, using all sorts of gimmicks to enhance the narrative.
+Cameraman Robert B. Hauser did a good job capturing the atmosphere of a small New England town in 1890s.
 Billy Goldenberg whips out a delightfully creepy music score.